About

 Scholar, educator, and poet originally from Michoacán, México

-Ph.D.
-Candidate in Latin American and Latino Studies
+Ph.D. in Latin American and Latino Studies and Anthropology

-I am a scholar of queerness, gender and sexuality, migration, indigeneity, memory, Latinx studies, P’urhépecha Studies, and queer Indigenous research methodologies.
+I am a scholar of queerness, gender and sexuality, migration, memory, Latinx studies, dance studies, Indigenous Performances, P’urhépecha Studies, and queer Indigenous research methodologies.
 I am a queer Indigenous P’urhépecha and mestizo scholar (the son of a mestiza mother and a P’urhépecha father) originally from Tangancícuaro, Michoacán, México.
-I hold a bachelor’s degree in Secondary Education, with concentration in History from Normal Superior Juana de Asbaje, a master’s degree in Teaching History from Universidad Michoacana de San Nicolás de Hidalgo, and an M.A. in Latin American and Latino Studies from the University of California, Santa Cruz.
-Currently, I am a Ph.D.
-Candidate at the University of California, Santa Cruz, in Latin American and Latino Studies with a Designated Emphasis in Anthropology.
-My scholarship and poetry have been included in different collections in Spanish, English, and P’urhépecha.
+I hold a bachelor’s degree in Secondary Education, with a concentration in History from Normal Superior Juana de Asbaje, a master’s degree in Teaching History from Universidad Michoacana de San Nicolás de Hidalgo, and an M.A. in Latin American and Latino Studies from the University of California, Santa Cruz.
+In the spring of 2025, I completed my doctoral program in Latin American and Latino Studies and Anthropology at the University of California, Santa Cruz.
+My scholarship and poetry have been included in different collections in Spanish, English, and P’urhépecha, including the Genealogy Journal, Wicazo Sa Review, Pasados: Recovering Histories, Imagining Latinidad, and Los Angeles Review of Books.
+I am a member and co-founder of the P’urhépecha Working Group Parákata-Tzintzún and the P’urhépecha Studies Collective.

 Photo by Evan Ho